 The second drawback is that it shrinks less than linen does when size is applied.

 The canvas required copious priming and it resulted in a heavy primed weight, but the tightening caused by shrinkage wasn't enough to offset the extra weight.
 When preparing it on an oversize, heavy frame, I had to re-stretch the canvas after applying the first coat of primer; when preparing an individual canvas, I was able to tighten the canvas with stretcher keys.

 The hemp linen I prepared has six layers of primer

 Despite these challenges, after applying several coats of primer it looked, felt, and performed exactly like a medium weight linen—all of which should be no surprise since on a microscopic scale the fibers are extremely difficult to tell apart.

-Due to the non-shrinking properties make it difficult to stretch evenly, I don't recommend this hemp for those who are new to preparing their own canvases.
+Because the heavy weight and non-shrinking properties make it difficult to stretch evenly, I don't recommend this hemp for those who are new to preparing their own canvases.
 You'll fare much better if you stick to cotton or cheaper grades of linen.

 This review was edited and updated March 2020 and September 2020.